 Many of the things that we do in kitchens require water, so it should come as no surprise that there are a lot of pipes inside those walls.
 Kitchen sinks, garbage disposals, dishwashers, fridges with built-in water and ice dispensers — they all require water supplies, drains, and a bunch of other stuff that we won’t bore you with.
-So, updating any of those usually means a call to your friendly neighborhood plumbing company (ahem, us).
+So, updating any of those usually means a call to your friendly neighbourhood plumbing company (ahem, us).
 Aside from those obvious plumbing needs, though, kitchen remodels sometimes involve moving walls and changing the way the entire room is laid out, which means that you’ll want to be careful about damaging your pipes.
 Call Wolcott’s expert plumbers to help you navigate your demo, and save yourself a lot of time and frustration.

 Okay, you know how we said that pretty much everything that we do in kitchens necessitates water?
 Well, the number of kitchen appliances that use water truly pales in comparison with the number that uses electricity.
 Not only do small appliances like toasters and blenders plug into outlets, but many larger appliances like refrigerators and ranges (yes, even gas ones) also have electrical components.
 Oh, and let’s not forget about the lights!
 It’s super important that all of the wirings in your kitchen are installed properly and protected from all of that water we mentioned before.